Effectively Manage Periodontal Disease with Scaling and Root Planing

 In addition, this procedure will improve your periodontal and oral health overall.
 The bacteria that causes gum disease also contributes to halitosis, or bad breath.
 Eliminating this bacteria through a deep cleaning can improve your breath and protect your smile.

 We can provide the conservative scaling and root planing treatments you need to prevent gum disease from advancing and significantly damaging your oral health.

 During and after the Deep Cleaning Process

-After Dr. Jobalia or Dr. Carpenter determine a deep cleaning is needed, we may administer a local anesthetic to numb your gums.
+After Dr. Carpenter determines a deep cleaning is needed, he may administer a local anesthetic to numb your gums.
 This will ensure you experience little to no discomfort throughout the treatment.
 Sedation options are also available for patients with severe anxiety.

 Once the gums are numb, a member of our team will begin by scaling the teeth.
 This process involves using a dental instrument to remove the plaque and tartar deposits.
 We will gently remove these deposits from both the exposed parts of your teeth and those that are concealed beneath the gum line.
 Then, we will begin carefully planing, or smoothing, your tooth roots.
 This step can help prevent future bacteria buildups and encourage healthy tissue reattachment to protect your tooth roots.